lingjzhu/slime_doc/apptainer.md

    CMD ["matcha-tts-app"]
    ```
 - Then create a docker image using the above script.
 Please follow the tutorial [here](https://docs.docker.com/get-started/02_our_app/).
 - Upload your docker image to docker hub followings the steps described [here](https://docs.docker.com/get-started/04_sharing_app/).
 You'll need to register for an account on docker hub.
+- Use `Apptainer` to pull this docker image on `Cedar`.
+See instructions above.